matteocarpi/Niall-Fallon/content/pages/about.md

   in residence at Destelheide Belgium and Nau Coclea Spain.
 In 2021 he was the choreographer and movement director for the Berlin Opera Academy, where he now works as the Director the Berlin Opera Academy Opera Studio.
-In 2022 he is working as the Assistant Director for the World Opera Lab and as an actor for the Deutsche Oper. \n\nHe also provides speech and voice coaching for professionals in film, theatre, digital media, advocacy, and diplomacy.
-His creative practice explores learning frameworks and tools for social development, education, business and public speaking for charities. \n\nHe is influenced by the work of Punchdrunk, Peeping Tom, Gecko, Thom Monckton, La Re-Sentida, and Derevo inspiring him to change how audiences creatively participate in performance.
-  \n\nHe is based both in Berlin and England. "
+In 2022 he is working as the Assistant Director for the World Opera Lab and as an actor for the Deutsche Oper, and as a dancer for the Dutch National Opera. \n\nHe also provides speech and voice coaching for professionals in film, theatre, digital media, advocacy, and diplomacy.
+His creative practice explores learning frameworks and tools for social development, education, business and public speaking for charities. \n\nHe is influenced by the work of Punchdrunk, Peeping Tom, Gecko, Thom Monckton, La Re-Sentida, and Derevo inspiring him to change how audiences creatively participate in performance. \n\nHe is based both in Berlin and England. "
 gallery: []
-email: niallfallon1994@gmail.com
+email: niallfallontheatre@gmail.com
 facebook: https://www.facebook.com/niall.machin
 instagram: https://www.instagram.com/niall_fallon_theatre
 whilst_walking: ''